Hear Classical, Baroque, & Sacred Music in Historic Churches in Paris

 Location: 8, boulevard du Palais on the Ile de la Cité, 1st arrondissement; concerts are held in the chapel on the 2nd floor Seating Capacity: 200 Nearest Metro: Cité Schedules and Tickets:Find all Sainte-Chapelle concerts

-Relais Hôtel du Vieux Paris - Charming 4-star boutique hotel in a historic 15th century building in the Latin Quarter - just a quick walk across the Pont Saint-Michel bridge to Sainte Chapelle Compare all rates - Book discount deals
+Relais Hôtel du Vieux Paris - Charming 4-star boutique hotel in a historic 15th century building in the Latin Quarter - just a quick walk across the Pont Saint-Michel bridge to Sainte Chapelle Find lowest rates

 Hôtel Europe Saint Séverin Paris - Small Latin Quarter hotel close to Sainte Chapelle, Notre Dame, and the Pantheon; request a room with a balcony!
-Compare all rates - Book discount deals
+Find lowest rates

-Although the Église de la Madeleine's Neoclassical design and 52 Corinthian columns on the outside make it a Paris landmark, its magnificent pipe organ makes a popular venue for classical music concerts.
+Although the Église de la Madeleine's Neoclassical Greek design and 52 Corinthian columns on the outside make it a Paris landmark, its magnificent Cavaillé-Coll pipe organ and superb acoustics make it a popular venue for classical music concerts.
 You'll typically hear works by Mozart, Vivaldi, and Bach.

 Past organists include famous French composers Camile Saint-Saëns and Gabriel Fauré.

 Église de la Madeleine's spectacular neo-Byzantine mosaics, art, and sculpture make attending a concert here an unforgettable experience.